Environmental Health Services

 How do I know if I’ve been bitten by a bed bug?

 It is hard to tell if you’ve been bitten by a bed bug unless you find bed bugs or signs of infestation.
 When bed bugs bite, they inject an anesthetic and an anticoagulant that prevents a person from realizing they are being bitten.
 Most people do not realize they have been bitten until bite marks appear anywhere from one to several days after the initial bite.
-The bite marks are similar to that of a mosquito or a flea — a slightly swollen and red area that may itch and be irritating.
+The bite marks are like that of a mosquito or a flea — a slightly swollen and red area that may itch and be irritating.
 The bite marks may be random or appear in a straight line.
 Other symptoms of bed bug bites include insomnia, anxiety, and skin problems that arise from profuse scratching of the bites.

 Because bed bug bites affect everyone differently, some people may have no reaction and will not develop bite marks or any other visible signs of being bitten.
-Other people may be allergic to the bed bugs and can react adversely to the bites.
+Other people may be allergic to bed bugs and can react adversely to the bites.
 These allergic symptoms can include enlarged bite marks, painful swellings at the bite site, and, on rare occasions, anaphylaxis.

 How did I get bed bugs?